Sean Pert, PhD, PGCert (UoL), PGDip, PGCert HE (UoM), BSc(Hons), CertMRCSLT, Member of BAGIS & WPATH, SFHEA; HCPC Registered.

 I developed the NHS commissioned service from an initial voluntary service provision provided in partnership with the LGBT Foundation Trans Programme (Winner of the RCSLT Sternberg Award, 2017 with Louie Stafford and UoM Making a Difference Award 2017 and the Staff Volunteer of the Year 2018).

-I have recently completed the PG Cert in Gender Identity Healthcare Practice at the University of London.
+I have completed the PG Cert in Gender Identity Healthcare Practice at the University of London.
 This allowed me to shadow the multi-disciplinary team and gain a deeper understanding of the barriers trans and non-binary people face when accessing healthcare.

 Clinical Specialism (Children and Young People):